akio-tomiya/LatticeQCD.jl/comparison.md

 the GUI-neutral `SimulationSession` route.

-After adding these files, the complete dynamical-fermion Wizard matrix contains 148 TOML files.
-The Param-free TOML input suite contains all 428 current gauge-only and dynamical Wizard files plus canonical round trips and passed 488/488 assertions.
+After adding these files, the complete dynamical-fermion Wizard matrix contains 184 TOML files.
+General SU(N) selection is additionally covered by an SU(4) scripted-Wizard and runtime test; an infinite set of N values is not materialized as TOML fixtures.

-The 20 HISQ runtime cases were executed in four five-case shards.
-The shard results were 208/208, 223/223, 208/208, and 223/223 assertions, respectively (862/862 combined; the three static matrix/file-enumeration checks are repeated in every shard).
-Every shard compared the direct simulation and `SimulationSession` trajectory Hamiltonians, acceptance result, final Bridge configuration bytes, plaquette measurement, and emitted events.
-The default test invocation remains exhaustive; the optional shard variables only split the same matrix for practical local and CI execution.
+The HISQ runtime matrix compares the direct simulation and `SimulationSession` trajectory Hamiltonians, acceptance result, final Bridge configuration bytes, plaquette measurement, and emitted events.
+The default test invocation remains exhaustive; optional shard variables split the same matrix for practical local and CI execution.

 # Möbius domain-wall